DrewBradfordXYZ/quickbase-codepages/README.md

 ## Prerequisites

-- Node.js version 14.x or higher
+- Node.js version 16.x or higher is recommended.
 - A QuickBase account.
 A free [builder account](https://www.quickbase.com/builder-program) will work.

 ## Install